CurlySparkle/ARC9-COD2019/README.md

 https://github.com/CurlySparkle/ARC9-GSR

 If you want to make any improvements or better changes on the balance you can do so by doing a PR.
 (Pull Request)

+As obvious this requires ARC9 to use these goodies that you can download here: https://github.com/HaodongMo/ARC-9